HoudiniGraphql/houdini/README.md

 Please keep in mind that returning the response from a query, you should not rely on `this.redirect` to handle the redirect as it will update your browsers `location` attribute, causing a hard transition to that url.
 Instead, you should use `this.error` to return an error and handle the redirect in a way that's appropriate for your application.

+## 📄&nbsp;Config File

+All configuration for your houdini application is defined in a single file that is imported by both the runtime and the command-line tool.
+Because of this, you must make sure that any imports and logic are resolvable in both environments.
+This means that if you rely on `process.env` or other node-specifics you will have to use a [plugin](https://www.npmjs.com/package/vite-plugin-replace) to replace the expression with something that can run in the browser.

 ## 🚀&nbsp;&nbsp;Fetching Data